Terry Durham: Music and poetry

 Music and poetry were also important to Durham, and he formed a musical group called Storyteller with Roger Moon, Mike Rogers and Caroline Attard.
 Storyteller toured local jazz and folk clubs and were signed by Transatlantic Records.
 They recorded two albums: Storyteller, produced by Peter Frampton and More Pages.
 The group appeared on the same bill as The Humblebums (Gerry Rafferty and Billy Connolly), Hawkwind, and Vinegar Joe (Elkie Brooks and Robert Palmer).
 Storyteller also appeared as a support act for a UK tour by Ralph McTell, beginning at the Royal Festival Hall, London, shortly after which they split up.

-Durham went on to record his only solo album, Crystal Telephone, in 1969.
+Durham went on to record his only solo album, ‘Crystal Telephone’, which was issued in June 1969 on Deram Records (one of Decca Records’ subsidiary labels).
 It had musical arrangements by John Coleman and featured the saxophonist Evan Parker.
 It was re-released in 2005, and the track "Dreams Of Tomorrow In Every Language" was played on the Stuart Maconie Radio 6 Music Show Freakier Zone in 2012.
 Crystal Telephone has been described as "a wonderfully different album", "Yorkshire's answer to Serge Gainsbourg" and "a beautiful piece of poetry and music - a very unique balsam for the soul".